 Judges are independent.
 They make their decisions based on what the law says and the unique circumstances of each case.
 No two cases will ever be exactly the same.

-The High Court of Justiciary has approved two sentencing guidelines developed by the Scottish Sentencing Council.
-These apply to all sentencing decisions in Scotland, and are also aimed at increasing public knowledge and understanding of the sentencing process in Scotland.
+The High Court of Justiciary has approved three general sentencing guidelines developed by the Scottish Sentencing Council.
+These apply to all offences in Scotland.
+They aim to both assist the courts and increase public knowledge and understanding of the sentencing process.
 Courts must have regard to any applicable guidelines when sentencing an offender.

-The Principles and Purposes of Sentencing guideline sets out some of the possible purposes of a sentence, and provides that all sentences should be fair and proportionate.
-You can find out more here.
+The Principles and purposes of sentencing guideline sets out some of the possible purposes of a sentence, and provides that all sentences should be fair and proportionate.

-The Sentencing Process guideline sets out an 8 step process which courts should follow in order to reach a sentencing decision, and it includes some of the factors which may be taken into account.
-You can find out more here.
+The Sentencing process guideline sets out an 8 step process which courts should follow in order to reach a sentencing decision, and it includes some of the factors which may be taken into account.

 A judge must first see whether the law sets out minimum or maximum sentences for the offence.

 A judge will then decide which factors are relevant and should be taken into account in the case, and consider how much weight to give to each one.